bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

 * Submit BTC/LTC transactions.

-* Update the wallet from the BTC/LTC block chain by querying the local daemon to request any transctions belonging to its addresses.
+* Update the wallet from the BTC/LTC block chain by querying the local daemon to request any transaction belonging to its addresses.

 * Display the wallet balance for each coin.